Otto Kehrein: Public office

 He had never held public office until his successful 1928 bid for the Assembly, succeeding fellow Socialist Julius Kiesner.
 (He does not appear to have been related to Democrat Jacob Kehrein, who had once represented the same district for one term from 1903–04.)

 Kehrein was elected to the Milwaukee County Board in the spring of 1932, serving in both capacities until his Assembly term expired in January 1933.
 He was succeeded by Democrat George Weissleder, who had served in the Wisconsin State Senate 20 years before.

 He was noted for composing his own verses and occasionally singing in the Assembly.
 In 1935 Kehrein testified before the Assembly in support of a bill to ban dance marathons.

-In 1940 he ran as a Republican for the 2nd Milwaukee County Assembly district held by Andrew Biemiller (himself a former Socialist, but by the with the Progressives).
+In 1940 he ran as a Republican for the 2nd Milwaukee County Assembly district held by Andrew Biemiller (himself a former Socialist, but by then with the Progressives).
 Republican Governor Julius Heil quipped at a Republican convention that Kehrein was "a good singer, and he used to be a good Socialist."
 He lost by a considerable margin.
 He ran again in 1942 for the same seat, but was defeated in the Republican primary.